Will a Binge Cycle Ruin All My Progress? A Salt Lake City Eating Disorder Therapist Explains

 Trying to stop binge eating is discouraging when you try to do it yourself.
 If you’re like my clients then you want to be done binging as soon as possible.
 Binge eating disorder treatment is a much easier path to overcoming binge eating than trying to keep white-knuckling it yourself.
 Working with an eating disorder therapist isn’t about helping you have more willpower or helping you get it together, it’s about helping you be kind to yourself.
 Eating Disorder Therapy involves helping you find freedom from all the shame and guilt you have.
 Your painful experiences deserve attention and respect, and that’s what therapy is for.

-Start working with an eating disorder therapist in Utah
+Start working with an eating disorder therapist in Salt Lake City, Utah

 You don’t have to do this alone.
 You don’t have to keep thinking something is wrong with you.
 You deserve help, and binge eating disorder treatment is the key.
 This Utah Eating Disorder Clinic has an eating disorder therapist specializing in binge eating disorder.
-To start therapy follow the steps below:
+To start therapy, follow the steps below:

 1. Schedule a free 15-minute phone consultation